 If you have trouble sleeping on a regular basis, the National Sleep Foundation advises you to review your health and think about whether any underlying medical issues or sleep disorders could be contributing to your sleep problems.

-However, if you find yourself somewhere between counting sheep and needing to take some serious sleep medications to fall into slumber, a multitude of herbal allies can help.
-Many of these remedies also ease the stress, anxiety and muscle tension that can cause sleep disturbances.
+However, if you find yourself somewhere between counting sheep and needing to take some serious sleep medications to fall into slumber, a multitude of herbal sleep remedies can help.
+Many of these herbal sleep remedies also ease the stress, anxiety and muscle tension that can cause sleep disturbances.
 So put the following plants in your garden, hit play on your favorite lullaby play list, and get ready for a good snooze.

 Passionflower (Passiflora incarnata) is a bit of misnomer for a plant that induces sleep rather than igniting passion within the one who consumes it.
 In fact, this vining plant with otherworldly purple blooms is among the most important plants for sleep, having been used for more than 200 years to remedy sleeplessness and nervous conditions.

-The herb works as a sedative on the medulla oblongata, the part of the brain that oversees sleep, and the cerebral cortex, which processes information.
+The herb, one of the more powerful herbal sleep remedies, works as a sedative on the medulla oblongata, the part of the brain that oversees sleep, and the cerebral cortex, which processes information.
 As such, it’s perfect for the chronic worrier who is kept awake by a “chattery brain” or circular thinking.
 Take it from me—a poster child for the chattery brain—this herb lives up to the hype.

 Harvest all aboveground portions of the plant when the flower is in bloom or the fruit sets for use in infusions, tinctures or pills.
 Michael Tierra, a California state-licensed acupuncturist and founder of the American Herbalists Guild, recommends mixing equal parts passionflower, skullcap, wood betony, valerian and half parts licorice and ginger for nervousness and insomnia, while herbalist David Winston recommends combining it with motherwort for menopausal insomnia.
 It’s safe for all ages and is nonaddictive, but it can increase the potency of sedative medications, so avoid use if you take MAO inhibitors.